surfstudio/bitbucket-build-status-notifier-plugin/README.md

+#### Surf version of "Bitbucket Cloud build status notifier plugin for Jenkins"
+Changes placed in "surf" branch.

+To build a plugin, run mvn install.
+This will create the file ./target/pluginname.hpi that you can deploy to Jenkins.

 # Bitbucket Cloud build status notifier plugin for Jenkins - [![Build Status][jenkins-status]][jenkins-builds]

 Every time you trigger a build, you don't have to log in to your build server to see if it passed or failed.
 Now